latin-dict/latin-dict.github.io/_dictionaries/Gallicciolli1778.md

 ## Download

-Current version is [v1.1 (October 31, 2020)][1].
+[Download][2] files compiled for dictionary shells.
 This format is only compatible with desktop GoldenDict.

 ## Exemplum